Sex offender registry: Trinidad and Tobago

 The Sexual Offences Act Chapter 11:28 Part III provides for Notification Requirements for Sex Offenders.
 This Sex Offenders Registry is only accessible to the Police Service and other branches of government.
 There are several gaps in this policy noted by members of the Caribbean Committee against Sex Crimes, most notably that the registry only deals with offenses committed within the Jurisdiction of Trinidad and Tobago.
 Persons who are registered Sex Offenders from other jurisdictions are not registered when they immigrate or are deported to Trinidad and Tobago.

 On 13 September 2019, Trinidad and Tobago passed THE SEXUAL OFFENCES (AMENDMENT) BILL, 2019 which will allow the High Court discretion to sentence sex offenders to be placed on a public registry available on a website.

 Section 48 of the amendment provides for public access to an online sex offenders registry, the court under section 49(4)c may make an order providing for a sex offender to be published on the website established in Section 48.

 Trinidad and Tobago is now the smallest country in the world to adopt any form of Public Sex Offender Registration law.

 United Kingdom

-In the United Kingdom, the Violent and Sex Offender Register (ViSOR) is a database of records of those required to register with the Police under the Sexual Offences Act 2003, those jailed for more than 12 months for violent offences, and unconvicted people thought to be at risk of offending.
-The Register can be accessed by the Police, National Probation Service and HM Prison Service personnel.
-It is managed by the National Crime Agency.
+In the United Kingdom the Violent and Sex Offender Register (ViSOR) is a database of records of those required to register with the Police under the Sexual Offences Act 2003, those jailed for more than 12 months for violent offences, and unconvicted people thought to be at risk of offending.
+The Register is managed by the National Crime Agency and can be accessed by police, National Probation Service and HM Prison Service personnel.

 United States

+In the U.S. federal system, persons registered are put into a tier program based on the offense they were convicted of.
+Risk-based systems have been proposed but not implemented.